Camendivil/mcb185_homework/participation.md

 	+ Attended class on Thursday
 	+ I met Alejandro on Thursday
 - Week 3
+	+ Caught the cold that has been going around
+	+ Lots of rest
 - Week 4
 - Week 5
 - Week 6